garciajordy/tic_tac_toe/README.md

 ## Instructions

 ```
-1)The game is played on a grid that's 3 squares by 3 squares.
+1)The game is played on a grid that is 3 squares by 3 squares.
 ```

 ```